Overview

 - Tropical House – Opened in 2014, it shelters 28 fish, 14 butterfly species, three reptile and nine amphibian species among 340 tropical plants.

-- Cheetah Run – Installed in 2006, this suspended feeding system encourages cheetahs to chase food, showcasing their speed and natural hunting behaviour.
+- Cheetah Run – A suspended feeding system that encourages cheetahs to chase food at speeds of up to 65 km/h.

-- Free‑roaming mammals – Ring‑tailed lemurs, wallabies, kangaroos and mara species wander among the pathways, often approaching curious visitors.
+- Free‑roaming mammals – Ring‑tailed lemurs, wallabies, kangaroos and mara species wander among the pathways.

 - Birdlife – Penguin, Chilean flamingo and great white pelican colonies inhabit wetlands near Monkey Island, where black howler and Colombian spider monkeys also reside.

-- Guided Experiences – The park runs three paid experiences: a ranger‑led guided tour, a two‑hour behind‑the‑scenes tour (€160 for two adults, includes park entry) and a VIP family experience that includes penguin feeding and a giraffe‑house walkthrough.
-All tours are private and must be booked in advance.
+- Guided Experiences – Ranger‑led tours, a two‑hour behind‑the‑scenes tour (€160 for two adults, includes entry) and a VIP family experience with penguin feeding and a giraffe‑house walkthrough.

 - Family Facilities – Play areas, the giant giraffe slide, picnic spots and the Oasis restaurant provide rest and recreation for children and adults alike.